serverdensity/sd-agent-core-plugins/network/README.md

 ## Setup
 ### Installation

-The network check is packaged with the Agent, so simply [install the Agent](https://support.serverdensity.com/hc/en-us/search?query=install) on any host.
+The network check is automatically installed with the Agent, so simply [install the Agent](https://support.serverdensity.com/hc/en-us/search?query=install) on any host.
 If you need the newest version of the check, install the `sd-agent-network` package.

 ### Configuration

 The Agent enables the network check by default, but if you want to configure the check yourself, create a file `network.yaml` in the Agent's `conf.d` directory.
-See the [sample network.yaml](https://github.com/DataDog/integrations-core/blob/master/network/conf.yaml.default) for all available configuration options:
+See the [sample network.yaml](https://github.com/serverdensity/sd-agent-core-plugins/blob/master/network/conf.yaml.default) for all available configuration options:

 ```
 init_config: